 So why are so many cross-functional projects doomed to failure?
 What are the keys to success?
-We’re going to look at the numbers, the stats, and the naked truth of why some cross-functional teams thrive, and others die like oranges in a sudden Florida frost.
+We’re going to look at project failure numbers, the stats, and the naked truth of why some cross-functional teams thrive, and others die like oranges in a sudden Florida frost.

 And note, that the success or failure of many cross-functional business projects isn’t measured because their budgets are relatively small – so they don’t fall under the purview of a PMO or any measurement mechanism.
 They simply run out of steam due to organizational changes or run out of budget, or the company changes direction - having used an abundance of time and energy on the part of many different departments.

 Harvard Business Review, in a 2 study of 95 cross-functional teams from 25 different companies, found that a discouraging 75% of those teams were dysfunctional.
 HBR found that failing cross-functional teams scored poorly on at least 3 out of 5 of the following criteria:

 They also identified several “red flags” that compromised the chance of cross-functional team success from the get-go.
 Cross-functional teams that had the following characteristics were not going to do well:

 Check out these frightening, disheartening stats.
 According to Strategy and Business:

 On that last point, isn’t diversity of opinion the point of a cross-functional team?

 But hey, it isn’t all doom and gloom.
 Cross-functional teams do succeed when they’re properly planned and managed.
 Some techniques will greatly raise the probabilities of success.